Cossatot Community College

 Graduation Policy

 Students must have successfully completed all general education courses and all nursing courses with a grade of “C” or better.
-Upon completion, the student’s status will be submitted to the state board of nursing declaring that the student wishes to sit for the licensing examination.
+Upon completion, the student’s status will be submitted to the State Board of Nursing declaring that the student wishes to sit for the licensing examination.
 Students MUST achieve a score at or above the current national passing average on the final comprehensive exit exam to complete the requirements for the NCLEX-RN Preparation course.
 The student will be allowed to take the final comprehensive exit exam a total of three times.
 Students cannot sit for each exam attempt more than once per day.

 Should the student not achieve the required score after the third attempt, the student will be given an incomplete grade “I” for the final semester until the student can provide documentation of enrollment and completion of the ATI virtual NCLEX review with a coach.
 Once the student has followed all recommendations of the coach and the coach releases the student for testing, the student’s final grade will be posted and transcripts will be released to the ASBN for approval and authorization to test.